Niksha36/Battle-Towers/README.md

-# Battle-Towers
+# Battle-Towers 💥💥💥

-This is incredible web game powered by Quasar nad Electron.
+This is incredible web game powered by Quasar and Electron 🔥

 ## Features that were applyed in this project

-1) VUE JS
+1) VUE JS 💻

-2) Phaser Engine
+2) Phaser Engine ⚙️

-3) Django
+3) Django 🐍

-4) Quasar
+4) Quasar 💀

-5) Vuex Store
+5) Vuex Store ❤️

 ## Game play screenshots